 in 1471.
 It is a walled city and notable is the Church of S. Cristoforo.
 Knitted goods and shawls are made.
 In those ancient times only persons of rank, the podesta, clergy, city officials, army officers, artists, landowners were entered into the records.
 To be recorded at this time was in itself a family honor.

 of this family name include: Benzi, Benzo, Benza, Bensi, Penzo, Penza, Pensi, Penso, Benzizni, Benzani, Benzan and many more.

-Another 22 words (2 lines of text) are included under the topic Early Dibenedetto Notables in all our PDF Extended History products
+More information is included under the topic Early Dibenedetto Notables in all our PDF Extended History products

 Some of the first settlers of this family name were:

 Dibenedetto Settlers in United States in the 20th Century